opsmill/infrahub/docs/guides/installation.md

 [!ref Check the documentation of the demo environment for more information](/topics/local-demo-environment.md)

 <!-- vale off -->
-### GitHub Codespace
+### GitHub Codespaces s
 <!-- vale on -->
-The project is pre-configured to run in GitHub Codespace.
+The project is pre-configured to run in GitHub Codespaces.
 We have two devcontainer configuration:

 - Infrahub: bare-bones container with the app running without any [Schema extension](/tutorials/getting-started/schema) or data
 - Infrahub-demo: container running the [demo environment](/topics/local-demo-environment.md)

 The default devcontainer `.devcontainer/devcontainer.json` is the bare-bones one.
-If you want to run the demo, you will need to choose it in your GitHGub Codespace options.
+If you want to run the demo, you will need to choose it in your GitHub Codespaces options.

 [!ref Infrahub devcontainer file](https://github.com/opsmill/infrahub/tree/stable/.devcontainer/devcontainer.json)